robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 Remember it is possible to edit the cadet details, and these can also be updated by importing a list of club members from Wild Apricot, so don't worry too much if these aren't precisely right.

-Once you are happy, click on `I have double checked these details - allow me to add` and then on `Yes - these details are correct - add this new cadet`.
+Once you are confident then click on `Please check the details again for me` (if it's on screen), and then on `Yes - these details are correct - add this new cadet`.

 ### If this is a test entry

 Sometimes when testing the registration system (eg Wild Apricot) it's useful to create test entries, which don't have real cadets (of course you can also use real cadets but this can cause confusion).
 If this is a test entry, click on `Skip: this is a test entry`.

+You can see a list of rows which have been skipped on importing in the [registration editing, warnings section](registration_editing_help.md#warnings).

 # Duplicate registrations